 Convenient for scanning maps and larger sized documents.
 All scanning is done by GSG staff and is free for members of the University of Ottawa community.
 Scanning for external clients is done by GSG staff for $33 per hour with a minimum charge of $33.

-Note that many maps are already available online:
+Note that Canadian geology and topographic maps are already available online.